 Login user name An identifier assigned to normal users, an MFP administrator, and a supervisor.
 The TOE identifies users by this identifier.

 Maintenance Function A function to perform maintenance service for machine malfunctions.
-In the operation of this TOE, the Service Mode before Lockout

-Lock Function is set to "ON" for deactivating this function.
+In the operation of this TOE, it is assumed the Service Mode Lock Function is set to "ON" for deactivating this function.

 Number of Attempts